emersonbnp/orders-service/README.md

 * Separate the API and event consumer in two different independently deployable modules
   * This was made easier by leveraging DDD
   * Also, the components packages were organized so that it would be easier to split later
+* Create a Dockerfile to run the application without Java 23